huangpen/tibame_python_practice/Find_Closest_Value_In_BST.p3/prompt.md

   	 "root": "10"
        }

-The code representation of BST is in class construct, something like this:
+The code representation of BST is of class construct, something like this:

 	class BST:
     	def __init__(self, value):